-TABLE 4-6 FATAL CONTROLLER ERRORS
+TABLE 4-6FATAL CONTROLLER ERRORS

-ERRO R DESCRIPTION
+R hex DESCRIPTION

-octal hex

-125413 AB0B RAM test failed
+AB0B RAM test failed

-126013 AC0B ROM test failed
+AC0B ROM test failed

-126413 AD0B Cache test failed
+ADOB Cache test failed

-127013 AE0B Cache unlock error
+AEOB Cache unlock error

-127413 AF0B Qbus error - get host message

-130013 B00B Qbus error - clear host rings

-130413 B10B Buffers ; free buffer count error
+BOOB Qbus error - get host message Qbus error - clear host rings Buffers ; free buffer count error

-131013 B20B Queue empty - unfork
+B20B Queue empty - unfork

-131413 B30B Queue empty - wait
+B30B Queue empty - wait

-132013 B40B Queue empty - pause
+B40B Queue empty - pause

-133013 B60B Cache parity
+B60B Cache parity

+hex AB0B AC0B AD0B AE0B AF0B B00B B10B B20B B30B B40B

-TABLE 4-7 MSCP STATUS CODE MESSAGES
+TABLE 4-7MSCP STATUS CODE MESSAGES

 MESSAGE MEANING Command Aborted The current command was aborted before it could be completed normally.
 Compare Error While performing a Compare command, a Discrepancy was found while comparing the disc data to the host data.
-Controller Error The WQSMD controller detected an internal error, but is able to continue processing its outstanding commands.
+Controller Error The WQESD controller detected an internal error, but is able to continue processing its outstanding commands.
 Data Error An error was detected in the reading or writing of data.
 ECC attempts to read or write data up to 10 times.
 If the error persists correction is attempted.
 If correction fails the error is reported.
 Drive Error A drive-related error was detected (such as a seek failure).
 Media Format Error Indicates that the media mounted on the unit was incorrectly formatted.
-Host Buffer Access Error Reports bus timeouts and parity errors during data transfers.
+Host Buffer Access Erro r Reports bus timeouts and parity errors during data transfers.
 (Applies only to the data portion of an MSCP command).
-Invalid Command The WQSMD controller found some field in the command to be in error.
+Invalid Command The WQESD controller found some field in the command to be in error.
 Success The command was successfully completed.
-Unit Available The WQSMD controller is not on line, but it can accept an On Line command from the host.
-Unit Offline The WQSMD controller is not on line, and it cannot be brought on line.
+Unit Available The WQESD controller is not on line, but it can accept an On Line command from the host.
+Unit Offline The WQESD controller is not on line, and it cannot be brought on line.
 Write Protected A Write or Erase command was attempted to a unit that is logically write-protected.